Disney Trip Planner + Universal Orlando & more

 6. Book your Disney restaurants

-The 90-day on-site hotel guest perk also applies to restaurants within the Walt Disney World resort, so if you want to secure a table (especially for large parties) at a specific time in the ‘cult’ restaurants, this will help you get a seat at the table.
-Note this also includes the hotels within the resort, and these often get booked up the earliest.
+The 90-day on-site hotel guest perk also applies to all bookable restaurants within the Walt Disney World resort.
+If you want to secure a reservation (especially for large parties) at a specific time in one of the ‘cult’ restaurants, this will help you get a seat at the table.
+Note, this also includes Disney hotels within the resort, and these often get booked up booked up first.

 Find out the restaurants everyone wants to dine at here.

 7. Check out the height restrictions and plan your must-rides

 Before putting together your Disney Trip planner (or, in fact, booking your holiday altogether), take some time to look into height restrictions for the attractions your party will probably want to ride.
 If you are travelling with children or anyone who is small in height, it’s wise to manage expectations in advance to avoid disappointment during your trip.

 Some of the major attractions do have a minimum height requirement so you don’t want to book up FastPasses or get excited if you aren’t able to ride.
 One example is Avatar: Flight of Passage, which has a minimum height restriction of 44 inches, and also Star Wars: Rise of the Resistance, which has a minimum height of 40 inches.

 At Universal, Harry Potter: Forbidden Journey and Hagrid’s Magical Motorbike Adventure both have a 48 inch minimum height requirement.

 If someone in your party isn’t tall enough to ride the big attractions, they won’t be left disappointed.
 The majority of both Walt Disney World and Universal Orlando parks are designed as an immersive experience for the whole family, so white knuckles aside, they won’t miss out on all the magic.

 First time flying with your little ones?
 You may find my flying with babies and toddlers post helpful.
 Plus, we also have the top six essential travel items you need when travelling with a baby to toddler.